BhupenT/puzzle-react/README.md

 # Answers Grid Puzzles data:

-As i wasnt told to use certain answers format.
-I made up in this way.
-I find this setup is easier as since the app is able to find the words that matches and records the cordinates from the questions Grid.
+Please find this setup is
+easier as since the app is able to find the words that matches and records the cordinates from the questions Grid.
 Better and easy data understanding i made it this way.
 Ofcourse the app only works if the answers grid is in following format.
 This must match perfectly as the questions Grid!